LOST-STATS/lost-stats.github.io/Data_Manipulation/Regular_Expressions.md

 # Name: strings, dtype: object
 ```

+You can also see [this guide](https://www.pcwdld.com/python-regex-cheat-sheet#wbounce-modal) for a fuller description of all the tools available.

 ## R

 In R, we can write our Regular expressions using the base R functions or with the **stringr** package functions.
 [RegExplain](https://www.garrickadenbuie.com/project/regexplain/) is an RStudio addin for regular expressions.
 Regular expressions can be tricky at times, and RegExplain can help make it easier.
 RegExplain will allow you to build your regular expressions interactively.